+Playout Express is ideal for anyone broadcasting on a small or part time Internet radio station.
 In terms of the PC used to run Playout, the most basic machine available in the shops today has enough processing power to comfortably run the software.
-Disk space is another factor (to hold the compressed audio files) but again most modern PCs come with ample enough disk space for most users.
+To get the most out of the system, you'll want to fit a second soundcard or opt for a more professional multi-channel card.

 Mobile discos and small scale radio stations.

-Playout Lite will comfortably run on any modern laptop making ideal for the mobile disco market.
+Playout Exoress will comfortably run on any modern laptop making ideal for the mobile disco market.
 These machines also provide ample hard drive space for the storage of enough music for all occassions.

 Most laptops (in line with desktop PCs) include on board sound capability so to take advantage of Playout's dual channel output you will probably want to attach an additional card, typically via a USB interface.
 However there may be merit in attaching either a dual card or two identical ones as the onboard cards tend to be of low quality.